-It is very common for organizations to cease operating because they were unable to change to keep up with the times (Mone, McKinley, & Barker, 1998).
+Throughout modern history, it has been common for organizations to cease operating because they were unable to change to keep up with the times, such as photo company Kodak or video rental store Blockbuster (Mone, McKinley, & Barker, 1998).
 Companies that do not use the latest marketing or production techniques can lose out to competitors who take advantage of state-of-the-art technology.
-Retail stores and Internet businesses that are unable to keep pace with changing consumer tastes have gone out of business.
-Furthermore, organizations have to adapt not only to external conditions but also to internal factors (Burke & Litwin, 1992).
+Retail stores and Internet companies that are unable to keep pace with changing consumer tastes have gone out of business.
+Furthermore, organizations have to adapt not only to external conditions but also to internal factors (Burke & Litwin, 1992; Mu, 2015).
 For example, as new generations of workers enter the workforce with different types of skills and different ideas about what they want from their jobs, the organization must adjust to utilize their skills and to meet their demands.
 Otherwise, the better workers will leave the organization, or disgruntled employees may be able to slow down productivity through costly work stoppages and strikes.
 In addition, the trend toward downsizing means that many organizations must produce more with fewer organizational members.
 In short, the ability to change is critical to an organization's survival (Greenwood & Hinings, 1996; Martins, 2011; Nutt & Backoff, 1997).

 Why is change such a problem for organizations?
-Research in I/O psychology has demonstrated time and time again that individuals, groups, and organizations strongly resist any sort of change (McMurry, 1947; Watson, 1971; Zander, 1950).
+Even very early research in I/O psychology demonstrated time and time again that individuals, groups, and organizations strongly resist any sort of change (McMurry, 1947; Watson, 1971; Zander, 1950).
 People and organizations get comfortable with the familiar and the "tried and true."
 Moreover, characteristics of bureaucracies, as we saw earlier, are designed for stability and consistency, so bureaucratic organizations are particularly resistant to change.
 It has been argued that the biggest task of today's business leaders is to recognize the need for organizations to change and to manage that change process (Martins, 2011).
 In fact, an analysis of the reasons given for boards of directors firing chief executive officers (CEOs) found that the most common reason was the failure of the CEO to appropriately manage change (Hempel, 2005).